-At some point in your driving career, your car insurance rate might go up.
-It could be after your insurer finds more info on your driving history or after an at-fault car accident.
-Nobody likes paying more, so we'll explain some reasons rates can increase after you get a quote, after you buy your policy, or when your policy renews.
+At some point in your driving career, your car insurance rate might go up — whether your insurer finds more info on your driving history or after an at-fault car accident.
+Nobody likes paying more, so we'll explain some reasons why rates could increase after you get a quote, after you buy your policy, or when your policy renews.

 car insurance quotes versus car insurance rates

 A car insurance quote is an insurer's best estimate of your final premium, and it's based largely on the information you provide.
 The 2 main causes of a rate increase between quote and purchase are missing and newly discovered information (like unreported accidents or moving violations).

 When it's time to determine your actual car insurance rate (after giving you a quote), insurance companies typically access your MVR (Motor Vehicle Report) and CLUE (Comprehensive Loss Underwriting Exchange) reports, among other things.
 These reports contain info on your driving history and your claims history.
 If the info in these reports differs from what you provided when you got your quote, it could lead to a premium adjustment.

 Why actual rates can be higher than quotes

 Understandably, this is a frustrating experience.
 There are 2 main factors behind any sudden price jump: mismatching info and omitted data.

 Your insurer verifies the information you provided when you got your quote.
 If any discrepancies turn up, like an at-fault accident that wasn't reported or a recent speeding ticket, your rate could be affected.